ktzrbn/vjwp2/pages/grace-aguilar.md

 </p>
 <p>

         ---. <em>The Days of Bruce: A Story of Scottish History</em>.
-Groombridge and Sons, 1852.
+R. Groombridge and Sons, 1852.
 </p>
 <p>